 Family members have even commented that my daughter needs me – I fully agree, which is why I am taking ownership, rather than allowing the likes of chemotherapy and radiotherapy to decide my fate.

-I will be having a mastectomy and using a combination of natural healing remedies, which include an alkaline diet, juicing, exercise, cannabis oil and I’ll also be doing lots of inner work, such as forgiveness and affirmations.
+I will using a combination of natural healing remedies, which include an alkaline diet, juicing, exercise, cannabis oil and I’ll also be doing lots of inner work, such as forgiveness and affirmations.

 Already, after such a short space of time of starting my healing journey, I feel amazing – I certainly don’t feel like I’m dying! 😉